 Here are the top things to do according to a local.

 1. See the Eiffel Tower at night

-Planning Tip: Gastronomic dining in the company of the most beautiful city panorama at Le Jules Vernes, ensnared within Eiffel’s hypnotic metal web on the 2nd floor, is Michelin-starred and magical.
-But for smoldering, eyeball-to-eyeball views of the so-dubbed Dame de Fer or Iron Lady herself – illuminated at night – enjoy a date night beneath the stars at the summer rooftop bar atop La Shangri-La Paris.
-Afloat on the Seine, take in the Eiffel Tower views from boat bar Chez Mila or fine-dining bateau Ducasse sur Seine.
+Detour: For smouldering, eyeball-to-eyeball views of the Dame de Fer (Iron Lady) herself, illuminated at night, enjoy a date night beneath the stars at the summer rooftop bar atop La Shangri-La Paris.
+Can't be in there?
+See it from the Seine, with Eiffel Tower views from fine-dining bateau Ducasse sur Seine.

 2. Be surprised by the artworks at Bourse de Commerce – Pinault Collection

-There’s a secret to exploring the city’s latest blockbuster art venue, that opened in May 2021 in an 18th-century rotunda where the city’s grain market and stock exchange once were.
+There’s a secret to exploring the city’s recent art venue addition, which opened in May 2021 in an 18th-century rotunda where the city’s grain market and stock exchange once were.
 Reserve tickets online, book lunch in the top-floor Halles aux Graines restaurant run by legendary French chefs Michel and Sébastien Bras, and keep your wits about you when admiring the contemporary art in this world-class collection by French billionaire François Pinault.